Moving from Children's Services to Adult Social Care

 Preparing for adulthood recommendations

-Part of the assessment is to consider what we need to do to support your independence.
-We will make recommendations for how this needs to happen.
+A really important part of the assessment is to think about what we need to do to support your independence.
+We will make recommendations for how this could happen.

 These are known as the preparing for adulthood recommendations.
 We ask you for your consent to share your recommendations with: